tldr-pages/tldr/pages/common/sbt.md

 `sbt -sbt-version {{version}}`

-- Use specified jar as the sbt launcher:
+- Use a specific jar file as the sbt launcher:

 `sbt -sbt-jar {{path}}`